Highlights

 Kubectl Port-Forward Syntax

-The syntax of the "kubectl port-forward" command is as follows:
+The syntax of the kubectl port-forward command is straightforward.
+It is as follows:

 Let's break down the different components of this command: